insillion/demo-cpi/api/01-auth.md

 # POST /api/v1/auth

-This `auth` endpoint allows users to authenticate and obtain access to Carma's Insurance policy issuance system.
+This `auth` endpoint allows users to authenticate and obtain access to our Insurance policy issuance system.

 By default, the auth token remains valid for 15 minutes (idle period).
-To extend this duration for each user, kindly reach out to the admin/Carma.
+To extend this duration for each user, kindly reach out to the admin.

 We recommend making the auth request prior to each transaction.